gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 ![]({{site.baseurl}}/images/reverse-engineering-lunia/blender-render.jpg)

-It's interesting to note that, for the character model on the right, I had to piece together the individual models for each body part, as there's one model for every piece of equipment in the game.
-I decided to pick my favorite equipment set, the one from the Forest of Water (Myth 2), which matches the one my character is wearing in some of the screenshots shown earlier in this post. **It's also clearly [in a different pose](https://en.wikipedia.org/wiki/T-pose) than in-game, I wonder why...**
+It's interesting to note that, for the character on the right, I had to piece together the models for each body part, as there's an individual model for every piece of equipment in the game.
+I decided to pick my favorite equipment set: the one from the Forest of Water (Myth 2), which matches the one my character is wearing in some of the screenshots shown earlier in this post. **It's also clearly [in a different pose](https://en.wikipedia.org/wiki/T-pose) than in-game, I wonder why...**

 ### 5. 3D Rigging and Animations

-A 3D rig, also known as an armature or skeleton, is a collection of "bones" that each relates to a subset of vertices from its mesh and may be connected between themselves.
+A [3D rig](https://en.wikipedia.org/wiki/Skeletal_animation), also known as an armature or skeleton, is a collection of "bones" that each relates to a subset of vertices from its mesh and may be connected between themselves.
 They mainly serve as **a tool for creating smooth animations for the model by automatically deforming the appropriate vertices** without having to manually manipulate every single one of them for every animation frame.
 Most rigged models are usually related to characters, but anything that moves may have a skeleton as well.
 In the context of Lunia, other than all playable and non-playable characters, most of the spells also have an armature attached.

 With that in mind, it became pretty clear that `.Skeleton` probably defines the bones, and `.SkinnedAnim` should list a series of frames and the rig's movement in between them.
 Unfortunately, **I couldn't find any previous work done on any of those files anywhere on the web**.
 Although that Noesis plugin handled the meshes, there's absolutely nothing regarding armatures or their animations.
 So this time I had to go barehanded.